jvinodraj/theEagle/docs/misc/demo.md

 This structure allows us to showcase data quality and observability checks on real-world business data.

-Certainly!
-Here’s a clear, client-friendly demo script and recommended order for presenting your APIs:

 ---

 ### 1. **System Metrics API** (`/metrics/system`)